 - The returns needed for big venture capital opportunities.
 Historically, investing early in innovation has paid off better than most other investments.
 Here’s a chart from the American Investment Council that shows the historical 20 year return of lots of types of investments, including popular private equity investments like distressed, mezz debt and of course, my favorite, venture capital.

 Focusing just on venture capital, this 2018 benchmark from Cambridge Associates shows the impact early stage venture has on returns.

+2. The right geography for the next big venture capital opportunity.
 Another strong pattern in venture capital is geography.
 Here’s a look at the distribution of venture capital distribution per capita, from the Martin Prosperity Institute.

-What’s fascinating is how many of the high growth companies that exist today are being built outside of the zone of ready access to venture capital.
-Texas, Tennessee, North Carolina, Georgia, Ohio–these are some of the real hotbeds of high growth.
+Notice how many of the high growth companies that exist today are being built outside of the zone of ready access to venture capital?
+Texas, Tennessee, North Carolina, Georgia, Ohio–these are the real hotbeds of high growth.

 While California and Boston appear on the map, certainly, it’s also true a lot of the fast growth there didn’t start there, but rather moved for investors.

 Kauffman research pointed out that “dense and diverse” environments are highly correlated with creating faster-growing firms.
 The Southeast, with 40% of the U.S. population and some of the most diverse demographics in the country, is in a prime position.
 It is the only region of the country growing at 20% or more as people come for the decent climate and the affordable cost of living.
 The next wave of great venture capital investments will likely be made in the heartland, not on the coasts.
 With such an over-concentration of venture capital access in so few geographies, investors in venture capital have to take a careful look at the underlying asset being invested in–high growth firms–and plan accordingly.